Patient Engagement in Clinical Development service: Information Sheet for Life Sciences Organisations

-- How did you hear about the Service
+- How did you hear about the service?

-What type of information do I need to provide about the Study?
+What type of information do I need to provide about the study?

-- Description of the study - if you have a lay summary, it would be useful to include this.
+If you have a lay summary, it would be useful to include this.

 Consider the stages of research as per NIHR INVOLVE guidelines (page 25)